CompuTec/computec-docs/docs/wms/log-files.md

          <logger name="CompuTec.Core2.DI.Database.*" minlevel="Trace" writeTo="fileEventLogForQueries" />
          ```

-        in the specified `<target>` and `<logger>` sections of the above-mentioned file:

         ![Log Files](./media/log-files/logs-03.png)

-    - Upload the log file from:

-        C:\ProgamData\CompuTec\CompuTec WMS\Server\Logs\queries
+4. Save the file and reproduce the issue.

+5. The generated query log file will be created here: ``C:\ProgamData\CompuTec\CompuTec WMS\Server\Logs\queries``.
+Upload this file when requested by CompuTec Support.

             ![Log Files](./media/log-files/logs-06.png)

-5. **Additionally, you can view the log from Microsoft Event Viewer**
+### Microsoft Event Viewer Logs

-    Logs can also be viewed using the Microsoft Event Viewer for more detailed system logs and diagnostics
+You can also review logs using **Microsoft Event Viewer**.

+**MS Event Viewer** may provide additional system-level information that is not available in standard CompuTec WMS logs.

-6. **Enable additional Telemetry for CompuTec WMS Server**
+### Enable Additional Telemetry for CompuTec WMS Server

 This section describes how to enable additional telemetry and diagnostic tracing for the **CompuTec WMS Server**.

     :::warning[important]
     Before making any changes, create a backup copy of the following file:
     ``C:\Program Files\CompuTec\WMS Server\app.config.json``
     :::

 To enable additional telemetry:

 1. Navigate to: ``C:\Program Files\CompuTec\WMS Server``.
 2. Locate the file: **app.config.json**.
 3. Open the file in a text editor (for example, **Notepad** running as Administrator).
 4. Add the following section to the file:

         ```xml
         "CoreDiagnostics": {